Skip to main content

 Why choose VETDSS?

-• Flexible learning - Attend TAFE one to two days per week while continuing your regular school program.
+• Attend a South Metropolitan TAFE campus one or two days per week

 Where can you study?

-South Metropolitan TAFE offers VETDSS courses across 12 campus locations, with a wide range of industry areas to suit your interests and career goals.
+South Metropolitan TAFE offers VETDSS courses across 12 campus locations, covering a wide range of industries to suit different interests, strengths, and career goals.

 Choosing your career path